To apply for a private student loan:

 - Your lender will notify SPC of your credit approved application.
 After determining your actual loan eligibility, we will certify your loan amount.

 - You must complete a Private Education Loan Applicant Self-Certification.
-Use the following Loan Period and Cost of Attendance information to complete the self-certification.
+Use the following Cost of Attendance information to complete the self-certification.
 Your Estimated financial assistance for the period of enrollment covered by the loan is the total of your financial aid package, including subsidized and unsubsidized loans, for the time frame of the loan period.

 - Your loan proceeds will be disbursed to your student account on the scheduled disbursement date.
 Funds awarded are first applied towards student's tuition and book charges.
 Any remaining credit balances will be applied to your SPCOneCard starting at the end of the fourth week of your classes.